 Botanical Name: Paeonia spp.

-- Peony are sun-lovers.
-They require at least six-full-hours of direct sunlight on the plant per day.
-You will find the variety Itoh prefers a bit of light shade from the heat of the afternoon.
+- Peonies are sun-lovers.
+They require at least six full hours of direct sunlight on the plant per day.
+The Itoh variety prefers light shade from the afternoon’s heat.

 - Well-drained soil is ideal.
-Peony don’t like wet feet (roots) or standing water.
+Peonies don’t like wet feet (roots) or standing water.
 Make sure you plant your peony where the soil drains away quickly after it rains.
-Raised beds are a good location for peony.
-Low lying areas such as the bottom of a slope, are not good locations for peony.
+Raised beds are a good location for peonies.
+Low-lying areas, such as the bottom of a slope, are unsuitable for peonies.
 Plant peony high and dry.

-- Peony need support when they flower.
-When peony buds start to open, the flowers quickly become too large and heavy for slender peony stems to support.
+- Peonies need support when they flower.
+When peony buds start to open, the flowers quickly become too large and heavy for slender stems to support.
 As a result, your beautiful blooms go crashing to the ground.
 Add in rain or wind, and your lovely peony flowers are ruined in a couple of days.
-If you want to extend the length of time you enjoy your peony flowers, keep them off the ground.
-Install a peony ring (hoop) or peony cage above the peony plant before spring growth gets too tall.
-When you can see about two to three inches new growth poking out of the ground, it is time to place your peony support.
+If you want to extend the time you enjoy your peony flowers, keep them off the ground.
+Install a peony ring (hoop) or cage above the peony plant before spring growth gets too tall.
+When you can see about two to three inches of new growth poking out of the ground, it is time to place your peony support.

-- Peony need room to grow.
-Most peony tend to grow between three to four feet wide and about three feet tall.
-If you want beautiful blooms, you need to give peony room to grow.
-At least three feet of space or about the size of a child’s hula hoop will work.
-Overcrowding peony can reduce bloom production.
+- Peonies need room to grow.
+Most peonies grow three to four feet wide and about three feet tall.
+If you want beautiful blooms, you must give peonies room to grow.
+At least three feet of space, or about the size of a child’s hula hoop, will work.
+Overcrowding peonies can reduce bloom production.

-- Watering peony.
-Like any plant, peony need water in the first two growing seasons to establish their roots.
+- Watering peonies.
+Like any plant, peonies need water in the first two growing seasons to establish roots.
 Water at least once or twice per week for the first growing season.
-If the weather is hot, make sure to water at least twice per week.
+If the weather is hot, water at least twice per week.
 Once the peony is established – in the third growing season –reduce watering as it tends to be drought tolerant.

 - Feeding peony.
-Although peony require little care, if you want great blooms, you need to feed.
-Feed peony only once per year when the new stems reach about two to three inches above the ground (the same time you put in your peony support).
+Although peonies require little care, you must feed them if you want great blooms.
+Feed the peony only once yearly when the new stems reach about two to three inches above the ground (the same time you put in your peony support).
 Use a low-nitrogen dry fertilizer (5-10-10) placed on the top of the soil around the peony.
-About quarter-cup per mature peony plant will do.
-Water the fertilizer in well and make sure the fertilizer doesn’t get struck in the crown of the plant where it can burn tender new stems.
-Overfeeding peony will lead to tons of green leave growth, however, little bloom production.
+About a quarter-cup per mature peony plant will do.
+Water the fertilizer in a well and ensure it doesn’t get stuck in the plant’s crown, where it can burn tender new stems.
+Overfeeding peonies will lead to tons of green leaf growth; however, there will be little bloom production.

-- Planting and transplanting peony.
-Peony may be purchased and planted any time during the growing season, however, if you want to divide and move peony, spring and fall are the best times.
-If you are moving peony in the fall, cut the leaf stems down to the ground before moving.
-Peony roots look like really big carrots.
+- Planting and transplanting peonies.
+Peonies may be purchased and planted any time during the growing season; however, if you want to divide and move peonies, spring and fall are the best times.
+If you are moving peonies in the fall, cut the leaf stems to the ground before moving.
+Peony roots look like giant carrots.
 The trick to moving peony is to try and dig up as much root as possible.
-Once you have your peony roots dug, shake off as much soil as possible so you can see the root zone.
+Once you have dug your peony roots, shake off as much soil as possible to see the root zone.
 This is important because you don’t want to plant the roots too deeply when you move them to their new home.
-Peony need to be planted just below the surface of the soil – only one to two inches below the garden level.
-Dig a hole large enough to accommodate the roots, making sure it is a shallow hole.
-If you need to, add soil to make sure the peony roots sit high.
+Peonies must be planted just below the soil surface – one to two inches below the garden level.
+Dig a hole large enough to accommodate the roots, ensuring it is shallow.
+Add soil to ensure the peony roots sit high if you need to.
 Place the roots so the ‘eyes’ or buds are facing upward.
 Cover with about one to two inches of soil.
-You can divide peony root clumps using a knife, making sure you have at least four to five ‘eyes’ (buds) in each clump.
-Remember, if you plant peony too deeply, they won’t bloom.
+You can divide peony root clumps using a knife, ensuring you have at least four to five ‘eyes’ (buds) in each clump.
+Remember, if you plant peonies too deeply, they won’t bloom.
 Plant high.
 Water well after planting.
-Quick note: Peony may not bloom in the first spring after planting, as it can take a full growing season or two for them to settle in.
+Quick note: Peonies may not bloom in the first spring after planting.
+It can take a growing season or even two for them to settle in.

-If you want long-blooming peony, make sure to water around the roots of the plant, not the blooms.
-Hand watering is the best.
-Using a long handled wand (spray wand) and place water around the peony roots.
-Blooms that receive water from an overhead sprinkler or irrigation system tend to breakdown faster, where the blooms fade and are gone within a week.
-Overhead watering can also promote powdery mildew on peony leaves.
+As a gardener, you play a crucial role in ensuring long-lasting peony blooms.
+It’s essential to water around the plant’s roots rather than the blooms.
+Hand watering with a long-handled wand (spray wand) is the most effective method.
+Blooms that receive water from an overhead sprinkler or irrigation system tend to deteriorate more quickly, fading and disappearing within a week.
+Overhead watering can also encourage powdery mildew on peony leaves.

 - Placing peony.
 If you don’t like ants, make sure to plant your peony in a location away from the house.

 - Cutting Blooms.
 If you want to cut and bring peony blooms into your home without ants, carefully shake the blooms by holding the stem close to the bloom so you don’t snap the head from the stem.
-The best time of the day to cut peony for indoor use is early morning.
+The best time to cut peonies for indoor use is early morning.

-- Peony are hard to grow.
-No way.
-Peony are easy to grow, low maintenance and tend to take care of themselves once they are established.
-With a bit of spring care, peony will grow happily in your gardens for years.
+- Peonies are challenging to grow.
+Not so!
+Peonies are easy to grow and low maintenance and tend to care for themselves once established.
+With spring care, peonies will grow happily in your gardens for years.

 The Peony